 2. What praise and feedback did you receive?

 3. What were the moments of pure good fortune?

 6. How did you express kindness?

-Sandi Mann research shows that the seed of happiness resides in human soul and one must take action to tap into his/her own spiritual and God like reality.
-Human happiness has much to do with expression of our humanity towards others.
+Sandi Mann’s research shows that the seed of happiness resides in the human soul and one must take action to tap into his/her own spiritual and God-like reality.
+Human happiness has much to do with the expression of our humanity towards others.